Not What Went Wrong In The Arab World, But Why It Went Wrong: A Theological Answer

-So, they’re ruling over these vast Christian populations and inevitably the interactions would involve discussions about ‘this is who we say god is, who do you say god is?’ etc. So the Muslim intellectuals became acquainted with the style of argument in Christian apologetics and the same questions therefore arose in their minds.
+So, they are ruling over these vast Christian populations and inevitably the interactions would involve discussions about ‘this is who we say God is, who do you say God is?’ etc. So the Muslim intellectuals became acquainted with the style of argument in Christian apologetics and the same questions therefore arose in their minds.
 What is the relationship between Allah and reason?

 And the very earliest theological school in Islam, called Mu’tazilites, answered these questions roughly the following way.
 God has given us our reason to come to know him.
 We examine his creation and what do we see?
 We see in ordered creation that things act for ends and that the end of everything is ordered to its creator.